About The Program

 - Prepare financial and written reports for clients;

 - Successfully work in a team environment;

 - Motivate and lead employees and teams; and

 Did you know there are many career opportunities in Real Estate in addition to being a real estate agent or broker?
 Visit our Employment and Internships page to find out about career paths in Real Estate.

 The Program in Real Estate has been ranked in the Top 5 Most Popular Real Estate Schools in the Country.
+The Program in Real Estate has also been ranked #3 Best Real Estate Degree Programs for 2020.
 Virginia Tech is also consistently recognized for its value and the quality of its educational programs.